 Now, the truth of the matter is that you can’t do one without the other.
-Even if you succeeded in getting search engine bot to crawl your website, and the content is not great, be-rest-assured that the visitors would leave the moment they realize that you do not provide real value.
+Even if you succeeded in getting a search engine bot to crawl your website, and the content is not great, be rest assured that the visitors would leave the moment they realize that you do not provide real value.

 Now let’s examine what it means to write for human readers;

 The goal here is simple; you want to write a post title that is catchy, interesting, and at the same time informative.